chriscorwin/demuxe/about-magick-flows.md

 - The _unique identifyer_ is `google-search-results`.
 - The _meta data_ is: `has-sticky-header__has-sticky-footer`

-The Magick Flows system will use the _unique identifyer_ and _meta data_ to find and display header and footer assets for this image.
+The Magick Flows system will use the _unique identifier_ and _meta data_ to find and display header and footer assets for this image.

 It will find the header att `../assets/google-search-results___sticky-header.png`.